clflushopt/eocene/README.md

 dispatch or through a table using a function pointer which tend to compound when you have millions of rows especially when it comes to branch mis-predictions.

+Just for demonstration purposes, I tried to approach the code generation part by doing a small pass where I compile each operator into assembly using a runtime assembler for x86.
+The code which is largely non-functional can be found in [PR #1](https://github.com/clflushopt/eocene/pull/1)

 # Example

 The code implements a small query engine with a SQL tokenizer and parser capable